ttaubert/node-array-buffers/README.md

 .toBuffer()
 -----------

-Convert the buffer collection to a single buffer, equivalent with `.slice(0, buffers.length)`;
+Convert the buffer collection to a single buffer, equivalent with `.slice(0, buffers.length)`

 .toString(encoding, start, end)
 -----------